Collab4Sloth/Documentation/doc/docs/Started/HowTo/Simple/index.md

         - Double-Well potential: implicit scheme

-## __Structure of an input data file__
+## __Structure of a minimal test case__

 `SLOTH` provides C++ packages that allows to build multiphysics simulations.

-What the `SLOTH` team calls "input data files" is actually a `main.cpp` file mainly composed of four parts:
+Each `SLOTH` test is actually defined as a `main.cpp` file, which consists of four main parts:

 !!!
-Example "Global structure of an input data file"
+Example "Global structure of a minimal test case"

     ``` cpp
     //---------------------------------------